 “I think a lot of young artists are discouraged.
 They have people in their families and in their lives who tell them, ‘No you can’t do this.’
 They’re not allowed to take an intuitive path to self-discovery.
 It’s more important to live life according to your values than someone else’s values.
 It’s worth spending time investigating what is actually important to you and pursuing those things rather than pursuing things that other people tell you are important, which would ultimately be very unsatisfying.”

-There’s going to be sexy jobs, and there’s going to be cash jobs.
+2) When pursuing fashion illustration jobs, there’s going to be sexy jobs, and there’s going to be cash jobs.

 “A lot of the work I’ve done is technical work for fashion designers or home sewing pattern companies that need to demonstrate instructions or show manufacturers how to put something together.
 That was the backbone of the early part of my career.
-I knew how to sew and how to draw and that made it possible for me to to exist in this technical niche.
+I knew how to sew and how to draw and that made it possible for me to exist in this technical niche.

 “There’s an old blog post on gapingvoid that talks about ‘The Sex & Cash Theory.’
 Basically, there’s going to be the sexy jobs that you do and then there’s going to be the cash jobs you do.
 No matter where you are in your career, you’re never going to transcend that.
 Even if you are a big movie star, you can do a super cool indie movie but then you also have to do a super dumb superhero movie so that you can pay your bills.”

-It’s important to show up in person.
+It’s important to show up in person if you want to obtain fashion illustrator jobs.

 “In 2006, I travelled to New York for the first time to meet other fashion bloggers.
-Shortly afterwards, I started getting emails from around the world asking me to draw things.
+Shortly afterward, I started getting emails from around the world asking me to draw things.
 That was the beginning of my career, this little trickle of jobs.
 After that, I just never stopped.

 “It’s a matter of being visible.
 You have to be present in the correct locations at the right times.
 I go to at least one international fashion week every season.
 I have to be there.
 I have to show up because that’s where everybody else is showing up at the same time.